 - German is taught throughout the Primary School.
 A knowledge of the German language is not a requirement for entry into the Primary School.

-- There are two classes for each year group and aim to ensure that our classes include an even mix of children regarding sex, German mother and foreign tongue as well as nationality.
+- There are two classes for each year group and we aim to ensure that our classes include an even mix of children regarding sex, German mother and foreign tongue as well as nationality.

 - Every class has a class teacher.

 - Classes are taught by a mix of primary teachers and specialist teachers.

 - Sport is an integral part of our core curriculum.
 Classes 1 to 4 have five timetabled classes of Sport a week, classes 5 and 6 have three.
 Hockey and Soccer are also taught as optional subjects in the afternoon.